Kubeia/Kubeiacom/content/post/2019-12-22-quickly-creating-a-website-with-blogdown-github-netlify-and-rstudio.md

 Because this is an MVP I am skipping a few steps such as spending time with Hugo Themes.
 I have found in the past that this is a rabbit hole that I can waste so much time.
 The website is designed to publish my writing and code.
 The base theme used in blogdown is perfectly serviceable for this.
 Future iterations of the website may use the Academic theme which produces very clean and extensible websites

+## Another option

+Jermey Howard has shared a way of building websites using GitHub pages.
+This is even simpler than the method I have used.

 ## Resources

+Blogdown

 ## Now for some posts

 I have some code that I worked on a few month's ago on Bairstow's Method which will make a good post.
+View the source here.
 It will allow me to practice blogdown, and inserting R code and LaTeX into my posts.
+The post is now live here

 ## Blogdown workflow